-BMI – I do not like the BMI.
-The book Waistland goes into detail why this test penalizes people that are tall, muscular or African American.
+I do not like the BMI.
+The book Waistland goes into detail why this test penalizes people who are tall, muscular or African American.
 Since half the goal is gaining muscle, I can’t endorse this metric.

 Sometimes these tests are just plain wrong.
 And sometimes they can create far more problems than they solve.

-Frankie Method – Frankie was a trainer at a previous gym I went to.
-Frankie asks the question “Can you see your abs?”.
+Frankie was a trainer at a previous gym I went to.
+Frankie asks the question “Can you see your abs?”
 Joe put together a nice flowchart.
 Frankie’s Method is simple and addresses flaws in body fat testing (see above), but is probably only useful for the super lean.
 Most will be discouraged using his method if their goal is far away.

 At least since the Renaissance, many artists and architects have proportioned their works to approximate the golden ratioespecially in the form of the golden rectangle, in which the ratio of the longer side to the shorter is the golden ratiobelieving this proportion to be aesthetically pleasing.

-A few women fitness writers have written on applying the Golden Ratio to the male physique.
-In an article for Men’s Health, Beth Bischoff wrote:
+A few fitness writers have written on applying the Golden Ratio to the male physique.
+In an article for Men’s Health, John Barben wrote:

 So it’s no surprise to learn that chicks dig a physique that measures up to the golden ratio.
 An Archives of Sexual Behavior study reveals that women are most attracted to muscular men whose shoulders measure 1.6 times the size of their waists.